marridG/2020-Daily_Crawlers/README.md

         * Call `pt.local_parser(file_list)` to run the parser.
         * After execution is finished, take a look at the results.
 3. **Online Parser**: Please follow these steps:
-    + Execute `Crawler.py` (the same as <u>Crawler Only</u>).
+    + Execute `Crawler.py` (the same as **Crawler Only**).
     + Execute `Parser.py`.
 (Sample codes block labeled with \"Online Parser\")
         * Instantiate class `PrzieParser` (e.g. as `<object>` named `pt`).
             - *[Optional] Specify a logger.
 If not specified, a class-level default logger will be used.*
             - Specify extra `kwargs` settings.
-            <u>Advanced Settings</u>: while parsing, for middle-step cache files, whether to handle data stream or to read/write files.
+            **Advanced Settings**: while parsing, for middle-step cache files, whether to handle data stream or to read/write files.
 Specified in kwarg `cache_img_stream`.
 Recommend to do so for machines of high computational capabilities, while not for machines of high I/O performance.
         * Call method `pt.online_parser()` with parameter of `<list>` of `<int>`, indicating list of to-parse team numbers
         * After execution is finished, take a look at the results.